orion996/CPE400CodingProject/README.md

 many  factors  that  should  be  considered,  such  as  nodal  processing  delay, overloaded buffers, loss, etc. The more realistic assumptions you can make for your network, better it is.

 # Solution
 Throughput is the amount of data that can be sent through a network.
 Bandwidth, is the maximum amount of data that can be sent.
 If the the bandwidth is maximized, the throughput is also maximized.
 To find the bandwidth from any source router "src" and any destination router "dest," we calculate the minimum of the bandwidths of each hop in the path from src to dest.
 There are can be any number of paths between the two routers.
 After all the paths' bandwidths are calculated, the path with the maximum bandwidth is chosen.
+This solution is defined in detail in the attached technical document.

 # Running
 Download the repository into an single folder and run